Scholarships and Assistance

 New undergraduate transfer students are initially considered for academic/merit scholarship when they are evaluated for admission to Springfield College.
 Eligibility for these scholarships is listed below.
 Academic scholarships are solely for tuition, for a maximum of eight full-time semesters, and only for undergraduate degrees in full-time student status.

-Distinguished Scholarship: $25,000 per year ($100,000 over four years) Eligibility: College Cumulative GPA 3.5 or greater |
+Distinguished Scholarship: $26,000 per year ($100,000 over four years)

-Honors Scholarship: $22,000 per year ($88,000 over four years) Eligibility: College Cumulative GPA 3.2 to 3.49 |
+Honors Scholarship: $23,000 per year ($88,000 over four years)

-Achiever's Scholarship: $20,000 per year ($80,000 over four years) Eligibility: College Cumulative GPA 3.0 to 3.19 |
+Achiever's Scholarship: $21,000 per year ($80,000 over four years)

-Director Award: $15,000 per year ($60,000 over four years) Eligibility: College Cumulative GPA 2.9 or less |
+Director Award: $17,000 per year ($60,000 over four years)

 Note: Scholarship upgrades are possible if you have an improved GPA to submit to your admissions counselor.

-Additional Transfer Scholarships
+Additional Transfer Student (On Campus) Scholarships

 Note: For main campus undergraduate students only (with the exception of the legacy award).

-These scholarships/awards may be combined with other awards, not to exceed the cost of tuition.
 Important: Limit of three scholarships/awards in addition to the academic/merit scholarship for students in full-time student status.

 Preferred Application Award